meri-imperiumi/handbook/docs/systems/electrics.md

 ### Shore power charger

 The boat's shore power connection runs to a [Victron MultiPlus 500VA](https://www.victronenergy.com/inverters-chargers/multi-500-va) inverter-charger.
-Shore power cord is located in the anchor locker.
-It has a CEE plug.
-There is a CEE to Schuko adapter in the lazarette as needed.
+Shore power RS692 plug is located in the anchor locker.
+The shore power CEE cord is typically in the lazarette.
+There is a CEE to Schuko adapter in the lazarette as needed, as well as an extension cord.

-The shore power connection is isolated with a galvanic isolator.
+The shore power connection is isolated with a Victron galvanic isolator.
+This is located next to the shore power main breaker in the hull side of the technical compartment.

 ## Monitoring